addy3352/DBTpipelineforSnowflake/README.md

-# DBTpipelineforSnowflake
+# Data Pipeline for Snowflake using DBT
-Automated Data Pipeline for Snowflake using DBT in GCP
+> Automated Data Pipeline for Snowflake using DBT in GCP